-How might a VCAL program look?
+How might a VCE VM program look?

-The VCAL course is tailored to meet a student's interest and career pathway needs.
-Students who select VCAL will have an interest in developing a range of general and specific skills to better prepare them for life and for employment.
-The subjects available within each strand are as follows:
+The VCE VM course is tailored to meet a student's interest and career pathway needs.
+Students who select VCE VM will have an interest in developing a range of general and specific skills to better prepare them for life and for employment.

+The subjects available are as follows: